On the unsteady dynamics of partially shrouded compressible jets: Results and Discussions

-Preliminary observations from the schlieren and oil flow visualization (see Figures \ref{fig:sch_oil_pre} I-II) show that the jet separates well before the ramp-wall termination.
-Time-averaged schlieren image (Figure \ref{fig:sch_oil_pre}-I) shows a jet deflection angle of $\delta \sim 4^\circ$ and $6^\circ$ about the streamwise direction for $\zeta=4$ and $5$, respectively.
-The shock-cells are densely packed and almost vanished earlier for lower $\zeta$ in comparison with the other.
-Instantaneous oil flow imaging (Figure \ref{fig:sch_oil_pre}-II) taken at the non-dimensional time step of $[t/T]=15$ and $25$ reveal the jet separation locations.
-For $\zeta=4$ and $5$, the separation is approximately seen at $[x/L] \sim 0.8$ and $0.7$.
-Jet with higher $p_0$ separates well ahead on the ramp-wall.
-The effects of the lateral expansion are evident in the oil flow visualization.
-At $\zeta=4$, the separation line curvature on the lateral side (marked as dotted-green line in Figure \ref{fig:sch_oil_pre} IIa-b) is larger in comparison to $\zeta=5$, where the separation line is almost fuller.
-For $\zeta=5$, only three shock-cells are sharply visible in contrast to the visibility of four shock-cells at $\zeta=4$ in a progressively smeared manner.
-In general, the first shock-cell spacing ($S_c/L$ at $c=1$) is found to be larger for all the cases of shrouded jets in comparison to the free jets as shown in Figure \ref{fig:sch_oil_pre}-III (see also Figure \ref{fig:xt_diagram} II-b) operating at the same $\zeta$ as per the model of \cite{Norum1982}.
-The model predicted the average shock-cell spacing as where $D_e=\sqrt{4wh/\pi}$ is the equivalent diameter, $w$ and $h$ are the width and height of the jet nozzle.
-The shock-cells for $\zeta=5$ are not smeared and are considerably elongated (Figure \ref{fig:sch_oil_pre}-III), at least for the observed region in comparison to $\zeta=4$.
 Figures \ref{fig:sch_oil_pre} I-II formulate the basis for steady and unsteady pressure sensors mounting, especially the spatial resolution based on the sensor form factor and the ramp-wall's structural rigidity to house a few of them.
 In Figure \ref{fig:sch_oil_pre}-IV, the non-dimensionalized time-averaged wall-static pressures are plotted along the streamwise direction.
 For both cases, a sudden pressure rise is observed at $[x/L] > 0.67$.
 However, in the upstream, owing to the higher $p_0$, case of larger $\zeta$ exhibit higher $[\overline{p}/p_a]$ on the ramp-wall.
 The exact position of the flow separation is difficult to identify due to poor resolution in sensor placement.
 Asides, the observations made in the oil flow measurements are consistent with the wall-static pressure measurements.